evgenibers/web-sockets-demo/README.md

 "Connect" button allows you to create socket connection
 "Disconnect" button used to destroy connection

-When you press connect button browser will asked you for credentials
+After pressing connect button browser will ask you for credentials
 Default user credentials are:
 - username: user
 - password: userpassword